 Appendix: Reference Material

 In the appendix we have provided reference material in a convenient form to support the main chapters.
-This includes: advice on running Repast Simphony in batch mode; some common rules on differentiation and integration; a short summary of Maxima and PRISM notation; and some basic mathematical concepts.
+This covers common rules of differentiation and integration, probability and brief examples of common Maxima and PRISM notation.

 Source of all the associated material in GZIP/TAR format and ZIP format.